SystemsApproach/private5g/cloud.rst

 This chapter describes how to assemble all the pieces described in the previous chapters to provide 5G connectivity as a managed cloud service.
-Such a service might be deployed in enterprises, for example, in support of Industry 4.0.
+Such a service might be deployed in enterprises, for example, in support of collection of operational data, video, etc.—a set of use cases sometimes referred to as Industry 4.0.

 The first step is to implement all the components using cloud native building blocks.
 We start by introducing those building blocks in